The short answer to “does it matter which HDMI port I use” is a resounding yes. It does matter which HDMI port you use.

-As such, an HDMI port on a laptop is only for outputting the data TO the display device such as a monitor, TV or a projector.
+As such, an HDMI port on a laptop is only for outputting the data TO the display device such as a monitor, TV, or projector.

 Does it Matter Which HDMI Port I Use for 4K?

-If you took a glance at the different HDMI versions in the table above, you can point out that different versions support different specs for 4K resolution.
+If you glance at the different HDMI versions in the table above, you could point out that different versions support other specs for 4K resolution.